 Critical success factor (CSF) as defined by Wikipedia, is the term for an element that is necessary for an organization or project to achieve its mission.
 It is a critical factor or activity required for ensuring the success of a company or an organization.

-The table below outline the elements of the SWOT for the municipality conducted during the Strategic Planning Workshop during the period of the 28^{th} - 29^{th} January 2020.
+The table below outline the elements of the SWOT for the municipality conducted during the virtual Strategic Planning session held on the 10th February 2021

 Table 58: SWOT Analysis